syncfusion-content/uwp-docs/uwp/Image-Editor/SaveandResetEvents.md

 ## ItemUnselected event

-This event will be triggered whenever you change the shape selections from one shape to another shape (rectangle, circle, arrow, and text).
-You can get the settings of previous selected shapes, text or custom view using the ItemUnselected event.
-You can also change the settings of previous selected shapes.
+This event will be triggered whenever you change the shape selection from one shape to another shape (rectangle, circle, arrow, and text).
+You can get the settings of the previously selected shape, text, or custom view using the `ItemUnselected` event.
+You can also change the settings of the previously selected shapes.

 {% highlight C# %}

+    using Syncfusion.UI.Xaml.ImageEditor;
+    using Windows.UI;
+    using Windows.UI.Xaml.Media;

     public MainPage()
     {
         imageEditor.ItemUnselected += Editor_ItemUnselected;
     }

-private void Editor_ItemUnselected(object sender, ItemUnselectedEventArgs args) {
+    private void Editor_ItemUnselected(object sender, ItemUnselectedEventArgs args)
+    {
             var settings = args.Settings;

             if (settings is PenSettings)